igraph/rigraph_revdep_checks/problems.md

 ```
 ```
 checking dependencies in R code ...
 NOTE
-'library' or 'require' call to ‘survival’ which was already attached by Depends.
+'library' or 'require' call to âsurvivalâ which was already attached by Depends.
   Please remove these calls from your code.
 ```
 ```